OctoPrint/OctoPrint/docs/api/datamodel.rst

    * - ``name``
      - 1
      - String
-     - The name of the file
+     - The name of the file without path.
+E.g. "file.gco" for a file "file.gco" located anywhere in the file system.
+   * - ``path``
+     - 1
+     - String
+     - The path to the file within the location.
+E.g. "folder/subfolder/file.gco" for a file "file.gco" located within "folder" and "subfolder" relative to the root of the location.
    * - ``type``
      - 1
      - String